|Brown Frank (`Eccles')|

 |A - C - B|

-Better known as “Eccles”, the staff cartoonist for the Daily Worker and later Morning Star, Frank Brown was born in West Ham, London in 1926; his father being a toolmaker.
+Better known with his twin brother, Sid Brown (see separate entry) as one half of the cartoon duo that formed “Eccles”, the staff cartoonist for the Daily Worker and later Morning Star, Frank Brown was born in West Ham, London in 1926; his father being a toolmaker.
 The young Frank served as a sergeant in the Royal Engineers in world war two and it was during his time serving abroad that he began cartooning.
 He submitted his first drawings to forces newspapers, the Radio Times and the Indian edition of the Listener.

 Greatly interested in politics at school, he joined the Communist Party before being called up and was involved in progressive movements in India and Ceylon (today Sri Lanka) while in the South East Asia Command forces.